-New and experienced traders alike will want to test the trading strategies they learn on a demo account before trying to implement it in real life.
-This lets you become accustomed to following the rules of the strategy, work out any potential flaws before it costs you money.
+New and experienced traders alike will want to test their trading strategies and ideas on a demo account before trying to implement them with real money.
+A demo trading account lets you become accustomed to following the rules of the strategy and work out any potential flaws before it costs you money.

 Cons of Demo Trading